International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ## 1 Introduction: Terms

 This document outlines the catalog protocol.
-The used terms are defined [here](../model/terminology.md).
+The used terms are described [here](../model/terminology.md).

 The catalog protocol defines how a `Catalog` is requested from a `CatalogService` by a `Consumer` using an abstract message exchange format.
 The concrete message exchange wire format is defined in the binding specifications.